-AAPG applauds President Obama's support for the National Cooperative Geologic Mapping Program.
-However, the funding request of \$28.3 million is essentially the amount authorized for FY1999.
+AAPG applauds President Obama's support for the National Cooperative Geologic Mapping Program and his increased funding request of \$28.3 million.
+However, this is essentially the amount authorized for FY 1999.
 Authorizing legislation envisaged annual increases up to \$64 million in appropriated funds.
-AAPG urges the Subcommittee to fund NCGMP at this level in FY2011.
+AAPG urges the Subcommittee to fund NCGMP at a level higher than the President's request level in FY 2014.

 Thank you for the opportunity to present this testimony to the Subcommittee.
-And thank you for your leadership and support for the geosciences.
+In addition, thank you for your leadership and support for the geosciences.
 As you deliberate appropriate funding levels for these USGS programs, please consider the important public policy implications these choices entail.